zhewenjddeng-personal/zhewenjddeng-personal.github.io/_portfolio/portfolio-1.md

 * **Low-cost power supplies:** ~$70 per module.
 * **Current tracking modules:** ~$25 per module.

+Additional cost includes a control PC, a data aquisition tool, and miscellaneous parts if needed.
 This setup brings the cost down significantly, allowing for expansion of testing capacity for research labs and manufacturers.

 ---